B&Q kitchens

 Our guide to B&Q kitchens reveals what its customers really think of its fitted kitchens, customer service and value for money.

-We've surveyed thousands of kitchen company customers to reveal how B&Q kitchens compare with rival brands such as John Lewis, Wickes and Homebase.
+We've surveyed thousands of kitchen company customers to reveal how B&Q kitchens compare with rival brands such as Homebase, John Lewis and Wickes.

 You can also see how B&Q is rated for its customer service, quality of products and finish, and value for money in the table below, and read comments from B&Q kitchen owners underneath.

-Log in or sign up for a trial to Which? to find out what more than 130 of B&Q's fitted kitchen customers really think of its kitchens.
+Log in or sign up for a £1 Which? trial to find out what more than 130 of B&Q's fitted-kitchen customers really think of its kitchens.

 Go to best and worst kitchen brands to find out how B&Q fitted kitchens compare with other brands.